 Snapchat first launched in 2011, and the average user spends about 30 minutes on Snapchat daily.

-Looking at the chart above from a broader perspective, 82.1% of Snapchat’s users are between 13 and 34, placing it as one of the youngest audiences out there.
+Looking at the chart above from a broader perspective, 80.3% of Snapchat's users are between 13 and 34.
+It’s a very young audience.

-Like a typical social media platform, you’ll be reaching people on Snapchat based on audiences like demographics, interests, and purchasing habits.
+Like a typical social media platform, you'll reach people on Snapchat based on audiences like demographics, interests, and purchasing habits

 The ad types available on Snapchat Ads are